Clockknight/Clockknight.github.io/README.md

 Prototype source codes are available on the appropriate repositories.

-Submissions are available on this <a href="https://ohhm.itch.io/">itch.io</a>.
-Credit for each game is listed under
+Submissions are available on this <a href="https://ohhm.itch.io/">itch.io page</a>.

+I haven't worked on any submitted games yet, but will list them below as they are done.

 </details>